vrushti-mody/Blogging-Site/content/faq/_index.md

 ## Why did I start blogging?

 Blogging has the potential to open so many doors.
 Some might come as a surprise, while others need no explanation.
-Being able to inspire an help my fellow coding community through writing is a satisfying feeling.
+Being able to inspire and help my fellow coding community through writing is a satisfying feeling.
 It makes you want to do it all the more.
-And when people respond to you in positive ways, you generate a portion of influence over them.
+When people respond to you in positive ways, you generate a portion of influence over them.

-The more you write about a subject, the more of an confident you become about it.
-For me, blogging was an effective way for me to break out of my shell.
+The more you write about a subject, the more confident you become about it.
+For me, blogging was an effective way to break out of my shell.
 As an anxious introvert, I found it hard to put myself out there and allow my thoughts and ideas to be heard.
 Blogging gave me a platform to shout from – a way to confront my fear of being noticed.

 ## What’s the difference between blogs and documentation?